-Disabled Veterans, their surviving spouses and the surviving spouses of public service officers killed in the line of duty who receive the expanded homestead exemption are no longer eligible to receive the partial exemption if granted by the county commissioners under R.C.
+Disabled Veterans who receive the expanded homestead exemption are no longer eligible to receive the partial exemption if granted by the county commissioners under R.C.
 323.158 for real property and R.C.
 4503.0610 for manufactured and mobile homes.
 These partial exemptions are only available in Hamilton County since Hamilton County is the only County that will ever be able to grant them.